corrodis/argo-openai-proxy/README.md

 #### Timeout Override

 You can override the default timeout with a `timeout` parameter in your request.
+This parameter is optional for client request.
+Proxy server will keep the connection open until it finishes or client disconnects.

 Details of how to make such override in different query flavors: [Timeout Override Examples](timeout_examples.md)